fltk-rs/fltk-rs/FAQ.md

 If you're building for the GNU toolchain, make sure that Make is also installed, which usually comes installed in MSYS2 and Cygwin.

 ### Build fails on MacOS 11 with an Apple M1 chip, what can I do?
-If you're getting "file too small to be an archive" error, you might be hitting these issues: https://github.com/rust-lang/cargo/issues/8875, https://github.com/rust-lang/rust/issues/50220.
+If you're getting "file too small to be an archive" error, you might be hitting this [issues](https://github.com/rust-lang/cargo/issues/8875) or this [issue](https://github.com/rust-lang/rust/issues/50220).
 MacOS's native C/C++ toolchain shouldn't have this issue, and can be installed by running `xcode-select --install` or by installing XCode.
 Make sure the corresponding Rust toolchain (aarch64-apple-darwin) is installed as well.
 You can uninstall other Rust apple-darwin toolchains or use cargo-lipo instead if you need universal/fat binaries.

 ### Why do I get a Link error while using the mingw toolchain on windows?
-If the linking fails because of this issue: https://github.com/rust-lang/rust/issues/47048 with older toolchains, it should work by using the fltk-shared feature (an issue with older compilers).
+If the linking fails because of this [issue](https://github.com/rust-lang/rust/issues/47048) with older toolchains, it should work by using the fltk-shared feature (an issue with older compilers).
 Which would also generate a dynamic library which would need to be deployed with your application.
 ```toml
 [dependencies]
 fltk = { version = "^1.2", features = ["fltk-shared"] }